awesome-roblox/awesome-roblox/contributing.md

 Ensure your pull request adheres to the following guidelines:

-- **The submitted project should be more than 30 days old and the repo should have at least 20 stars.**
+- **The submitted project should be open-source and the repo should have at least 20 stars.**
 - Search previous suggestions before making a new one, as yours may be a duplicate.
 - Don't open a Draft / WIP pull request while you work on the guidelines.
 A pull request should be 100% ready and should adhere to all the guidelines when you open it.
 - Make an individual pull request for each suggestion.